librick/ic1101/README.md

 ## Contributors and Thanks
 Thanks to [@Tunas1337](https://github.com/Tunas1337) for all his help and late-night hacking sessions.
 Much of this work is his in one form or another, particularly as it relates to more esoteric (but useful) knowledge of Android internals.
 Thanks :)

+## License
+This project is MIT licensed.
+Where this project includes code from Android and/or the AOSP, refer to [Android licenses](https://source.android.com/docs/setup/about/licenses).
+Where this project references code belonging to Mitsubishi Motors Corporation and/or Honda Motor Co., Ltd., it is understood that such code is proprietary and is the intellectual property of their respective owners.
+Any original research specific to this project is MIT licensed.